 3. Make reservations for upscale dining spots

-Award-winning restaurants with art-worthy dishes are a pride point in Minneapolis, where the food scene easily rivals the nation’s biggest cities.
+Award-winning restaurants with inspiring dishes are a pride point in Minneapolis, where the food scene easily rivals the nation’s biggest cities.
 To ensure you get a table – and help restaurants prepare for their evening rush – book months in advance for the city’s hottest restaurants.
-Some tables may be available for same-week reservations, but walk-ins at the city’s upscale spots are hard to find.
-Restaurants get busy between 6 and 8:30 pm before diners migrate to the bars.
+Some tables may be available for same-week reservations, but walk-ins at upscale spots are hard to find.
+Restaurants get busy between 6pm and 8: 30pm before diners migrate to the bars.

 For fine dining, Gavin Kaysen’s Spoon and Stable will surely delight.
-With a seasonal rotating menu and a beautiful bright interior, it’s a timeless atmosphere with delicious food.
-Don’t skip dessert; the pastries are as mouth-watering as the main course.
-For those looking for a romantic dinner, Restaurant Alma indeed delivers.
-Intimately dim with an extensive wine list, it serves an elegant prix fixe menu.
+With a seasonal rotating menu and beautiful bright interior, the restaurant has a timeless atmosphere with delicious food.
+Don’t skip dessert; the pastries are as mouth-watering as the main courses.
+For those in search of a romantic vibe, Restaurant Alma delivers.
+Intimately low lighting with an extensive wine list, it serves an elegant prix fixe menu.

-For a dinner entirely unique to Minneapolis, try the Indigous-owned Owamni by The Sioux Chef.
+For a dinner entirely unique to Minneapolis, try the Indigenous-owned Owamni by The Sioux Chef.
 This upscale restaurant has Native American-inspired food made from local ingredients.
-You’ll find a menu featuring a “decolonized approach,” meaning no dairy, wheat, beef, chicken, pork, cane sugar or other ingredients that aren’t originally from North America.
+You’ll find a menu featuring a “decolonized approach, ” meaning no dairy, wheat, beef, chicken, pork, cane sugar or other ingredients that aren’t originally from North America.
 The result is modern interpretations of Indigenous foods, like venison tartare and wild rice dumplings.
 Owamni won the James Beard Award for Best New Restaurant in 2022.

 4. Don’t ignore casual dining spots

 While Minneapolis has a variety of upscale options, many of this city’s signature dishes can be found at casual locales.
-Consider the famous “juicy Lucy,” a burger stuffed with molten cheese.
-If you want to try one of the originals, head to Matt’s Bar, an unassuming dive serving up deliciously hot Jucy Lucy’s (they dropped the i) that even Barack Obama’s had to try in 2014.
+Consider the famous “juicy Lucy, ” a burger stuffed with molten cheese.
+If you want to try one of the originals, head to Matt’s Bar, an unassuming dive serving up such deliciously hot Jucy Lucy’s (they dropped the i) that even Barack Obama tried one in 2014.

-Mama Safia’s original restaurant burned down during the unrest after George Floyd’s death.
-With the help of community fundraising, she opened a new one at the Lake Street location.
+Mama Safia’s original restaurant burned down during the protests after George Floyd’s death, but with the help of community fundraising, a new one opened at the current Lake Street location.
 Chef and owner Safia Munye offers some of the best Somali cuisine the Twin Cities has to offer.

 Not a meat eater?
 No sweat.
 Try Trio Plant-Based on West Lake Street, Minneapolis’ first Black-owned vegan restaurant.